Well we know where we’re going, but we don’t know where we’ve been… We’re on the Road to Phandalin, we’ll take that ride.

 After buying the Starter Box Set, I quickly realized that I needed to relearn the game too.
 Almost all of the game mechanics are different from what I knew.
 Here is my review of the 5th Edition Starter Set.
 Fortunately, the Starter Set is designed to be played right out of the box.
 Almost.

 But before you can play you have to have players.
 First, we started with some of the friends around the neighborhood.
-But when the other boy named his character Sir Shitty McPisspants Farts-A-Lot, and the two girls spent the entire time on their phones I knew this wouldn’t work out.
+But when the other boy in the group named his character Sir Shitty McPisspants Farts-A-Lot, and the two girls spent the entire time on their phones, I knew this wouldn’t work out.

 So, much to the chagrin of our wives, the semi-regular game night that we shared with another family just became a regular game night.
 With two hours added on to the front to play D&D. Worse yet, neither wife has any desire to play.
 So, they sit together and knit and make fun of us dorks, whilst we slayeth thy nefarious dragon and saveth thy kingdom.